tombruijn/peak/README.md

 ### Switch to a branch

 To switch (checkout) to a branch using Peak, navigate to the branch you want to check out with the arrow keys, or the `j` key for down and the `k` key for up (VIM keybindings).
 Press `Enter` to switch to the selected branch.

+### Navigate to a branch

+Use the arrow keys, `j`, or `k`, to scroll the list of branches one line at a time.
+To jump half the screen up and down in the list, use `ctrl + u` and `ctrl + d`.

 ### Filter branches